 Caistor Area Swift Group

-This group was formed this year (2018) after the inspirational talk on swifts by Tanya and Edmund Hoare at the Market Rasen Lincolnshire Wildlife Trust Group.
+This group was formed in 2018 after the inspirational talk on swifts by Tanya and Edmund Hoare at the Market Rasen Lincolnshire Wildlife Trust Group.
 They highlighted the dramatic decline in swift numbers as a result of people renovating buildings and sealing up original nest entrances.

 We plan to survey the local swift populations, raise awareness of the decline in swifts and what we can do to help them.
 We have representatives from Caistor, Nettleton, Grasby, Osgodby and North Kelsey.
 We have joined the Swifts Local Network and the Swift Conservation Group.
 These websites provide lots of information about life cycles, migration, surveying populations and nesting sites, nest boxes and attraction calls.